Exact Terms

 Use it when

-Your rough ask sounds like: failure handling, error messages, what went wrong.
+Your rough ask sounds like: failure handling, error message, what went wrong.
 The term gives your design critique a clearer problem shape.

 When not to use it